troglobit/watchdogd/README.md

 this daemon, periodically "kick" (reset) the timer to prevent it from firing.

-Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions: lock-ups, live-locks, CPU overload.
+Most embedded systems utilize watchdog timers as a way to automatically recover from malfunctions: lock-ups, live-locks, CPU overload.
 With a bit of logic sprinkled on top the cause can more easily be tracked down.